iMAboud/iMA-Menu/README.md

 - It will start installing instantly if everything is configured correctly.

 ## Video & Image editing
-Pretty much self explanatory, just Right-Click a video or an image, then > Tools > select your option
+- Pretty much self explanatory, just Right-Click a video or an image, then > Tools > select your option.

 ![](https://i.imgur.com/eDjS8H1.png)